bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 --- abstract

-This document specifies an elliptic curve over a quadratic extension of a prime field that offers comparable security guarantees to existing curves, while offering faster curve operations.
-This curve is intended to operate at the ~128-bit security level, and is the unique curve satisfying a list of required properties.
+This document specifies an elliptic curve over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements while using compact keys.
+This high performance does not require vectorization and applies to signature verification.
+The best known attacks require 2^125 or so operations, comparable to X25519.

 --- middle